kleinfreund/kleinfreund.de/_drafts/favorite-albums-of-2016.md

 Wow, this came out of nowhere.
 Good thing I browsed the [Bandcamp Top-100](https://daily.bandcamp.com/2016/12/08/the-best-albums-of-2016-40-21/).
 This is exactly the kind of music I wanted some Godspeed You!
 Black Emperor songs to evolve into while playing them.

 Why is “Despair Is A Siren” not the first thing that plays on their album page on Bandcamp?
 When I listened to that song riding home through the night from my girlfriends place, I was taken aback.
 This was so intense, so unique.
 I wanted to scream.
 15 minutes for only the first song.
 I couldn’t even finish it on my 10 minute way home.
 But you can be damn sure that I used my time alone in our apartment to play this loud.
+Love it.